“I just left him for two seconds”

-Cases of pet theft are on the rise in the United States, and you should not wait until your dog is lost to practice caution.
+Cases of pet theft are on the rise in the United States, and you should not wait until your dog goes missing to practice caution.
 Losing a pet is one of the worst nightmares that pet parents should never go through.

 Knowing how to prevent pet theft or the actions you should take immediately your dog goes missing can be the determinant if you will find him.

-An estimated two million dogs and cats are stolen each year in the United States, and there is an estimated 31% increase in cases of pet theft in recent years.
+Approximately two million dogs and cats go missing each year in the United States, and an estimated 31% increase in cases of pet theft in recent years.

-According to the FBI, certain dog breeds have a higher risk of being stolen than others.
+According to the FBI, certain dog breeds have a higher risk of attracting dognappers than others.
 Some of the high-risk dog breeds include German shepherd, Pit Bulls, Chihuahuas, Yorkshire Terriers, Maltese, etc.